bbmokhtari/django-translations/docs/reference/utils.rst

       Language code: de

-.. function:: _get_translation_languages()
+.. function:: _get_translation_language_choices()

-   Return the translation languages.
+   Return the translation language choices.

-   Returns the list of languages from the settings removing the default language code.
+   Returns the list of languages from the settings removing the default language code and adding an empty one.

-   :return: The translation languages.
+   :return: The translation language choices.
    :rtype: list(tuple(str, str))
    :raise ValueError: If the default language code is not specified in
        the :data:`~django.conf.settings.LANGUAGES` setting.